 How Can Drivers Stay Safe After the Clocks Change?

-With the increase in accidents during DST, it is important for individuals to prioritize their sleep and adjust their schedules accordingly.
+With the increase in accidents during the twice-yearly clock change, it is important for drivers to adjust schedules to prevent sleep loss.
 Here are some tips to help stay safe on the road:

 - Plan ahead and get enough sleep before driving long distances.